 Planning is absolutely essential when it comes to construction sites, but not always in the ways people assume.
 If a LEED certification is part of your construction project, you know that landfill diversion is going to be a big factor right off the bat.
-By organizing your jobsite to reflect a serious dedication to efficiency and recycling, you can increase landfill diversion rates.
+By organizing your Jobsite to reflect a serious dedication to efficiency and recycling, you can increase landfill diversion rates.

-Your best option is to find a single vendor that can handle everything your jobsite needs.
+Your best option is to find a single vendor that can handle everything your Jobsite needs.
 No matter what, make sure that you’re working with the vendors that are best for your project.
 If recycling is a passing concern for a given vendor, your waste numbers will reflect that.

 When it comes to a building standard like LEED, every pound counts toward certification.
-Keep in mind that the standards for LEED and other similar certifications are strict, so recycling should be priority one from day one.
-Your vendors need to keep the LEED certification in mind in order to provide you with the data to track for those LEED credits.
+Keep in mind that the standards for LEED and other similar certifications are strict, so recycling should be a priority one from day one.
+Your vendors need to keep the LEED certification in mind in order to provide you with the data to track those LEED credits.
 Compliance is achieved through planning.

 Get everyone on board

 Once you’ve established what it is you want to accomplish, it’s time to get the team on board.
 In the construction world, that means talking with the vendors, contractors and foremen responsible for making sure that everything that can be diverted from the landfill is being diverted.
 There are a lot of moving parts on a construction site, and they all have their own associated needs.
 You will maximize construction recycling and can create efficient building projects by organizing your construction site with the needs of your waste removal and recycling vendors in mind from the beginning.